← All gearSTARTER KIT

 LOOK FORA juice groove to catch the runoff when you rest and slice.

-Compare on Amazon ↗Spray bottle
+Compare large cutting board on Amazon ↗Spray bottle

 Spritzing is a common way to keep edges from drying out on longer cooks.